CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-react/README.md

 ```

 ## Usage
-For now on, everytime you need to use Wallet Connect, you simply import it and call a method:
+From now on, every time you need to use WalletConnect, you simply import it and call a method:
 ```ts
 import {useWalletConnect} from "@cityofzion/wallet-connect-sdk-react";